kiber-io/WROT/README.md

 # WROT
 Lightweight **Wrapper for Removing Office Tool**.
 Only for Windows.
 Requires VBScript support in system.

-This only wrapper for Microsoft scripts: [Official Microsoft Repository (scripts sources)](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/tree/master/Office-ProPlus-Deployment/Remove-PreviousOfficeInstalls).
+It only wrapper for Microsoft scripts: [Official Microsoft Repository (scripts sources)](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/tree/master/Office-ProPlus-Deployment/Remove-PreviousOfficeInstalls).

 This scripts completely remove ALL MS Office installed products and their files.